vertis/archivum/README.md

 ## Features

 - **Download Repositories**: Download all repositories for a specified user or organization.
-- **Download Starred Repositories**: Download all starred repositories of the authenticated user.
 - **Upload Repositories**: Upload mirrored repositories to a specified destination.
 - **Repository Management**: Automatically create organizations and repositories if they do not exist at the destination.